evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_performance/_index.md

 You can choose between two sound systems for the Audi A6 Avant e-tron performance:

-- **Audi Sound System:**: Features five speakers and delivers a maximum output of 200 watts.
+- **Audi Sound System:** Features five speakers and delivers a maximum output of 200 watts.
-- **Bang & Olufsen Sound System:**: Features 20 speakers and delivers a maximum output of 830 watts.
+- **Bang & Olufsen Sound System:** Features 20 speakers and delivers a maximum output of 830 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.